m8pple/arch2-2016-cw/README.md

 XORI  |	  Bitwise exclusive or immediate            | 2  XX       |
 ------------------------------------------------------------------

+This is not quite an exhaustive list of MIPS-1 instructions (as was originally sort of implied).
+Some were deliberately left out for teaching purposes, while others are not as important and tend to penalise people for making the same mistakes in multiple places.

 There are many instructions, but there is a lot of commonality between some instructions.
 Think about the underlying digital data-path in a real processor, and use that to identify